Welcome

 • the total of all client ledger balances

-3. Identify and explain any differences, such as outstanding cheques or deposits not yet cleared.
+3. List and explain any timing differences, such as outstanding cheques (unpresented payments) and outstanding lodgements (deposits not yet credited).

-5. Have the reconciliation reviewed and signed off by the COFA or a manager.
+6. Have the reconciliation reviewed and signed off by the COFA or a manager, with the reconciliation dated and filed together with supporting reports (cash book printout, client ledger list/summary, bank statements).

 Three-Way Reconciliation